Directed by Joel Crawford

 Written by Josh Bycel and Jonathan Fener

 If one's thesis is "over the past three years, DreamWorks has been the most reliable source of quality in American animation," then one would be well-disposed to consider their television work, because, if anything, DWA TV has been even more reliable than their feature animation wing, especially in the field of children's cartoons that are actually aimed at childish adults like yours truly, in the hopes of filling that Adventure Time void.
 In pursuit of this goal, DWA TV has managed better Star Wars than the people who own Star Wars, in the form of their 80s revival shows, Lauren Montgomery and Joaquim Dos Santos' Voltron: Legendary Defender and Noelle Stevenson's She-Ra and the Princesses of Power.
-And that's an irony that DWA founder and Disney nemesis Jeffrey Katzenberg would surely be able appreciate, at least had he not recently suffered an undiagnosed stroke that robbed him of all his mental faculties.
-Anyway, DWA TV's also managed the best not-even-trying-to-hide-it Adventure Time rip-off, with Kipo and the Age of Wonderbeasts.
+And that's an irony that DWA founder and Disney nemesis Jeffrey Katzenberg would surely be able to appreciate, at least had he not recently suffered an undiagnosed stroke that robbed him of all his mental faculties.
+Anyway, DWA TV's also managed a decent not-even-trying-to-hide-it Adventure Time rip-off, with Kipo and the Age of Wonderbeasts.

 It's worth pointing all this out, mainly because I never have an opportunity to even briefly talk about TV, but it's also a little disingenuous: those series are predominantly the result of the efforts of semi-independent producers and Korean "traditional" animation studios Mir (Voltron, Kipo) and NE4U (She-Ra), and it's entirely possible that the net effect of DWA Glendale's oversight on those shows has been a negative one.
 Still, on the occasion of Thanksgiving 2017, the Glendale hub did produce one thing in-house for television that I'm not sure I would trade for any of the above, a 26 minute jewel of insanity and inspired comic insipidity called "Trolls Holiday," a follow-up/brand-extension for their successful Trolls feature from 2016.